NickSealer/travels/README.md

 * rails s
 ```

 The application is for drivers who wants to give a service transport, there's an admin dashboard who can see users, travels and vehicles data from everybody.
-The driver registers in the app and see a dasboard for his vehicles, driver first must to update his data and then the vehicle, after that, in the vehicles panel will be appear and option to start a service where the driver enter time, distance and value for the service and enter identification, phone and email from the user, after create the travel, system will send an email to the driver and user attaching a copy in pdf, if the travel gets update will send an "OtroSI" to both emails
+The driver registers in the app with an email and password and see a dasboard for his vehicles, driver first must to update his data and then the vehicle, after that, in the vehicles panel will be appear and option to start a service where the driver enter time, distance and value for the service and enter identification, phone and email from the user, after create the travel, system will send an email to the driver and user attaching a copy in pdf, if the travel gets update will send an "OtroSI" to both emails

 ### Notes
 Rails 5.2